Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/vecova.md

 description: "A non-profit providing inclusive services and research for people with disabilities.
 They operate a therapeutic pool, housing support, and social enterprises to foster community well-being."
 ---

-Focused on Disability, Sports & Rec, Children & Youth.
+Focused on Disability, Sports and Rec, Children and Youth.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>